 Are plastic straws recyclable?
 Polypropylene is something called type 5 plastic.
 Most domestic recycling facilities, where they pick up your recycling from your home, don’t accept type 5 plastic.
 As a result, straws end up in a landfill.

-Do check with your local council or recycling scheme about what types of plastic they accept before ditching your used plastic straws in the recycling bin.
+Do check with your local council or recycling scheme about what types of plastic they accept and what can't be recycled before ditching your used plastic straws in the recycling bin.
 The labeling can be all a bit complicated and is an issue in itself.

 There are many different types and varying policies regarding the collection and recycling of plastics.
 A little local knowledge will help you make the right decisions by understanding if they accept plastic straws at a local recycling center and, therefore, if you can directly place plastic straws in curbside recycling.